 As a slightly obsessive person, I spent a lot of time writing my application answers.
 Though it was optional, they requested I include a two-minute video about myself— to help them get to know me and my personality better.
 I outlined what I wanted to say before shooting many takes for my video.
 I definitely got the impression that Lullabot was seriously weeding out those who send generic applications to every job post.

 I threw my hat in the ring in July, and the excessive email checking began.

 Over the next two months, I had a series of calls with the friendliest HR gal there ever was, the creative director, a development manager, and eventually the rest of the design team.
 We discussed the job expectations in general, company culture, design experience, and process, and even enjoyed a great tangent about what music we were into.

 Between each call, there was just enough of a lull (and just enough time for self-doubt) to make me wonder if I was still in the running.
 At one point, I thought I must be getting close to the end.
 Instead, we started a trial freelance project that would help Lullabot in their decision.
 I was hired to redesign the homepage for one of Lullabot’s own projects.
 As it turns out, Lullabot often uses these trial projects as a way to work with potential applicants in real-world scenarios.

 Yonder is a small, round-table conference put on by Lullabot, for owners of distributed companies.
-They had their first event last year, and we're gearing up for 2015.
+They had their first event the year prior, and were gearing up for 2015.
 I designed a simple, one-page site to promote it and encourage people to request an invitation.